laaksomavrick/ownyourday.ca/terraform/README.md

 #### Step 1:
 - Dockerize the app + container registry
-  - This goes into "common" via the modules
+  - ECR repository declaration in `common`
     - Make note that user will have to invoke CI to upload to registry for first-time run
   - Dockerize the app
+  - Create ContinuousDeployment role for Ownyourday (only upload to ECR for the moment) in `common`
   - Add CI step to upload to ECR on merge
   - PR time, rename branch to iac-container-registry